bgruening/medaka/README.md

 **Installation with conda**

+> The latest available release of medaka through bioconda is v1.2.3,
+> later versions are available through PyPI.
+The bioconda package build
+> is currently [broken](https://github.com/bioconda/bioconda-recipes/pull/27176) and is unlikely to be fixed in the near future
+> without help from the community.

-Perhaps the simplest way to start using medaka on both Linux and MacOS is through conda; medaka is available via the [bioconda](https://anaconda.org/bioconda/medaka) channel:
+Perhaps the simplest way to start using medaka is through conda; medaka is available via the [bioconda](https://anaconda.org/bioconda/medaka) channel: